 On Distance and Dissonance

-In this work, made specifically for the exhibition Shared Meanings for ŠKUC Gallery in Ljubljana, I wanted to look into my relationship with and within the artist collective U10 (Belgrade), and specifically, my physical distance to it, being that I am based in Vienna.
+In this work, I wanted to look into my relationship with and within the artist collective U10 (Belgrade), and specifically, my physical distance to it, being that I am based in Vienna.
 The work resulted in an object/sound installation, consisting of a computer-spoken text and diorama which jointly represent a poetic contemplation on distance, remoteness, and the feeling of dissonance that results from communicating on a distance through emails and video conferencing.
 I wanted to show that we can be a part of different communities, even on a distance, but that our relationship with and within them can become somewhat skewed, creating a certain amount of confusion and distress, given the fact that in this case, we operate between at least two cultures, or realities.
 The work would not have been possible without the conceptual inputs and sound engineering by Pieter Gabriel.

 Participating artsists: Lidija Delić, Nina Ivanović, Isidora Krstić, Iva Kuzmanović, Marija Šević, Sava Knežević, Nadežda Kirćanski, Andrea Dramićanin, Nemanja Nikolić, Nikola Grozdanović, Slavica Obradović, Milica Baltovski

 Hello.
 Is anybody there?
 Oh hello stranger… In case you wondered, I am trapped in this box and I cannot see clearly outside.
 I am not sure when I got here.
 It could be days or even months ago.
 Everything is covered in a palpable fog and I cannot feel my body.
 There is only this bright light which is slowly beginning to hurt my eyes.”